 This group guides and governs the Fraternity between Conclaves.
 Each director leverages his professional and personal experience to strategically lead the Fraternity.
 Their decisions leave a lasting impact on Sigma Phi Epsilon, its undergraduates, volunteers and alumni.

 - The alumni directors on the board serve rotating six-year terms.
 Alumni director nomination forms should be submitted by June 21, 2023, per Grand Chapter Bylaws.
-Check back for the electronic nomination form later this winter!
+Submit your nomination here.

 - Three student directors on the board serve two-year terms and provide an undergraduate perspective.
 Student director nomination forms should be submitted by July 30, 2023, per Grand Chapter Bylaws.
-Check back for the electronic nomination form later this winter!
+Submit your nomination here.